Underwriter’s Laboratories vs Sauna.

 • Room Temp at the thermostat temp sensor is limited to 90°c (194°f) which is lower than international standard of 80-105°c and much lower than the 75-120°c that many people prefer.

-• Heaters must include a High Temp Limiter with a very low trip point that results in nuisance trips and inability to use the sauna until it has cooled which can take an hour or more.
+• Heaters must include a High Temp Limiter with a quite low trip point that results in nuisance trips and inability to use the sauna until it has cooled which can take an hour or more.

 • Run time must be limited to 1 hr so must be manually reset frequently.